hozlucas28/AdventJS-Solutions-2023/src/03-challenge/README.md

 # Challenge 03

-In Santa's workshop, a **mischievous elf** has been tinkering in the gift-making chain, adding or removing an unplanned step.
+In Santa's workshop, **a mischievous elf** has been playing around with the gift production line, adding or removing an unplanned step.

-You have the original sequence of steps in the original manufacturing and the modified modified sequence which may include an extra step or be missing a step.
+You have the original sequence of original manufacturing steps and the modified modified sequence that may include an extra step or be missing a step.

-Your task is to **write a function that identifies and returns the first extra step that has been added or removed in the manufacturing chain**.
-If there is no difference between the sequences, it returns an empty string.
+Your task is to **write a function that identifies and returns the first extra step that was added or removed in the manufacturing chain**.
+If there is no difference between the sequences, return an empty string.

 ```js
 const original = 'abcd'